 Introverts can become experts within their professions under the radar by developing authority articles, blogs, and websites that address and solve industry problems.
 And all this can be accomplished within the comfort of your home behind a computer.

 Remaining a mystery merely means sharing only information that creates the image you want to portray, as well as satisfying the interest of your audience.

-There is a lyric in a song by R&B singer Bobby Womack that states, “…They only want to see the side of me that they pay to see….”
+A lyric in a song by R&B singer Bobby Womack states, “…They only want to see the side of me that they pay to see….”

-Rest assure that people want the side of you that serves their best interest.
+Rest assured that people want the side of you that serves their best interest.
+The more you reveal, the more you’ll be taken for granted.
 Any other parts become fodder for potential criticism.
-The more you reveal, the more you’ll be taken for granted.

 Familiarity does breed contempt.
 It always has and always will.

 Here are a few suggestions for becoming more mysterious as opposed to social:

 Create compelling value

 As noted earlier, people will tolerate a great deal if they want something eagerly enough.
 While you may not be able to determine if you have a monopoly on a product or service, you can provide remarkable value.

 Suppose you consistently take an objective view of what’s undeveloped or underserved within the marketplace.
 In that case, a commitment to providing the best possible solution to a compelling problem puts you head and shoulders above your competitors.